-Where the amount to be distributed exceeds \$1,000, no distribution shall be made to any Plan participant prior to his or her normal retirement age or age $70^{1/2}$, unless the participant elects to receive such distribution.
-Where the amount to be distributed does not exceed \$1,000, a Plan participant's benefit will be distributed in the month of May of the Plan Year after the participant becomes entitled to receive a distribution from the Plan.
+\$1,000, no distribution shall be made to any Plan participant prior to his or her normal retirement age (as defined in the Plan document) or age 70 1⁄2 unless the participant elects to receive such distribution.
+Where the amount to be distributed does not exceed \$1,000, a Plan participant's benefit will be distributed as soon as practicable after the participant becomes entitled to receive a distribution.